-- 1. Not contain any non-educational advertisements; - 2.
-Adhere to the restrictions regarding use of Directory Information as prescribed in Policy 4.13 including not using a student's photograph when associated with the student's name unless written permission has been received from the student's parent or student if over the age of 18; - State that the views expressed are not necessarily those of the School Board or the employees of the district.
+- Not contain any non-educational advertisements; Adhere to the restrictions regarding use of Director - Adhere to the restrictions regarding use of Directory Information as prescribed in Policy 4.13 including not using a student's photograph when associated - with the student's name unless written permission has been received from the student's parent or student if over the age of 18; - 3.
+State that the views expressed are not necessarily those of the School Board or the employees of the district.